BND Hamburger Icon

 Merchant One

 Merchant One’s credit card processing is our top choice for businesses that need easy approval to start using credit card processors.
 You can access Merchant One’s payment processing services anywhere you can access the internet.
-The platform also includes an invoice generator and a QuickBooks plugin to fully integrate your recurring payments.
+The platform also includes an invoice generator and a QuickBooks plugin to integrate your recurring payments fully.
 You’ll get payer authentication and anti-fraud tools as well.

-When you use Merchant One to accept recurring payments, you pay a monthly fee that starts at $6.95 for the company’s introductory plan.
-Your processing fee for swiped transactions will range from 0.29% to 1.99%.
-For keyed-in transactions, the maximum decreases to 1.55%.
-No matter how you enter customers’ card information, you can securely store it in your Merchant One customer vault.
+When you use Merchant One to accept recurring payments, you pay a monthly fee that starts at $13.95 for the company’s introductory plan.
+Your processing fee for swiped transactions will range from 0.29 percent to 1.55 percent.
+For keyed-in transactions, the maximum is 1.99 percent.
+No matter how you enter customers’ card information, you can store it securely in your Merchant One customer vault.
+Learn what other features are included in our Merchant One’s credit card processing review.

-Stax by Fattmerchant is our top credit card processor pick for small businesses.
+Stax is our top credit card processor pick for small businesses.
 On its dashboard, you can create recurring invoices that generate recurring payments.
-You can find tools for this in the Advanced Payment menu.
-Just set your invoice amount and charging frequency, then determine whether you’ll automatically withdraw funds or send customers a “click to pay” link.
+Stax makes it easy to set an automatic recurring payment or invoice schedule when you create an invoice.

 Payment Depot